talitapagani/s2it-test-dev/README.md

 Contains the documentation pages for the JavaScript code.
 You can access the documentation at http://talitapagani.com/s2it-test-dev/docs/

 ### Lib
-Contains external libraries and frameworks in CSS or JavaScript
+Contains external libraries and frameworks in CSS or JavaScript.

-### Node Modules
-Dependencies installed locally via NPM.

 ## Dependencies
 This application need to run in a web server.
 In your local machine, you can use WAMP, XAMPP, etc. Also, it's recommended that you install JSDoc: